 One of the biggest reasons for this unfamiliarity is that until this year, the Bureau of Labor Statistics (BLS) didn’t recognize “facilities manager” as its own occupation.
 Instead, the position was classified under different categories — for example, “First-Line Supervisors of Mechanics, Installers and Repairers” or “Administrative Services Manager.”
 And if an occupation is not listed in the BLS, colleges and universities won’t offer coursework or certifications related to the position.

 Now facilities management has its own Standard Occupational Classification (SOC) code.
-As a result, the number of educational institutions offering FM-related curricula should increase as more college students are introduced to the industry.
-However, in order to take advantage of this, employers looking to fill FM roles can’t passively wait for millennials to come to them.
+As a result, the number of educational institutions offering facility management-related curricula should increase as more college students are introduced to the industry.
+However, in order to take advantage of this, employers looking to fill facility management roles can’t passively wait for millennials to come to them.
 They need to start actively pursue potential facilities managers if they aren’t already.

 The Intersection of Millennials and Facility Management